 Supporting Students on the Path to Disability Pride

-How can you best support students with invisible disabilities–including but not limited to learning disabilities, speech/language disorders, and behavioral disorders–on their path to pride and empowerment?
+How can you best support students with non-visible disabilities—such as speech/language disorders, learning disabilities, and behavioral disorders—on their path to disability pride and empowerment?
 That’s what we’ll discuss in today’s post, excerpted and adapted from the guidebook Empowering Students with Hidden Disabilities by Margo Vreeburg Izzo, Ph.D., & LeDerick Horne.
-(If you missed their Inclusion Lab Q&A, you might want to start there for background and context.)
+(If you missed their author Q&A, you might want to start there for background and context.)

 --As Izzo & Horne explain in their book, students with non-visible disabilities typically begin their journey by experiencing challenges at school and/or home, searching for answers, and becoming aware of their disability.
 From there, students can take one of two paths, toward either disability shame or disability pride.
 The Path to Disability Pride, as developed by the authors and mapped out in the book, has six stages: